canonical/platform-engineering-docs/delivery-workflows/pulses/during-pulse.rst

 * Significant PRs you have raised or updated requiring a review from the team.
   Include some information about the purpose of the PR, what has changed and a link to the PR.
-Note that the team already has notifications for PRs in place, if the PR is trivial or all you are intending is to request a review, rely on other channels such as mattermost or the automated notifications.
+Note that the team already has notifications for PRs in place;
+  if the PR is trivial or all you are intending is to request a review, rely on other channels such as Mattermost or the automated notifications.
 * Something you struggled with, but then discovered the answer to (maybe someone else is struggling with the same thing, or can learn something based on what you mention).